 Painting in Japanese paper “washi,” brings me immediately into the present moment.
 Washi has existed as a developed art form in Japan for 1500 years.The paper medium is fluid and full of challenges.My task is to find new ways of expression in an age-old tradition.
 Many of my paperworks are well-choreographed in my mind before I begin, yet when the washi fibers hit the screen and begin to swirl, I am transported into a meditative state where assumptions are suspended and improvisation begins…that is very liberating!

-Sarah’s art is in the collections of the British Museum, the Sackler Gallery of the Smithsonian, the New York Public Library and the American Embassy, Tokyo.
+Sarah’s art is in the collections of the British Museum, the National Museum of Asian Art, the New York Public Library, and the American Embassy, Tokyo.
 She has been honored in Japan by being the first artist ever, to exhibit her washi paperworks at Byodoin Temple, a World Heritage site dating from the Heian period, as part of Kyoto’s 1200 yr. celebration (1992).
 In 2012 Brayer was invited to speak about her Luminosity series in Japanese paper at TED in Tokyo.
-Sarah was named the first foreign woman cover artist for the 2007 CWAJ Contemporary Print Show in Tokyo.
+Sarah was named the first foreign woman cover artist for the internationally-known CWAJ Contemporary Print Show in Tokyo 2007.

 Sarah first encountered poured washi paperworks-the technique she soon adopted as her own-during a visit to Dieu Donne paper studio in New York City in 1986.
-This painterly, and somewhat unpredictable technique seemed a perfect blend of chance and design, led her to search out the ancient Japanese paper center of Imadate, Echizen as the place to make large-scale poured-paper images.
+This painterly and somewhat unpredictable technique seemed a perfect blend of chance and design, led her to search out the ancient Japanese paper center of Imadate, Echizen as the place to make large-scale poured-paper images.
 She has created her art there continuously since 1986, as the only western artist to do so.
 She is assisted by a team of master women papermakers who assist her in moving the large screens which are essential tools in her large-scale works.
+In 2012 Brayer embarked on her Luminosity series, which incorporates light-sensitive pigments into the wet paper as a way of infusing her art with an inner light.

 Currently residing in northern Kyoto, Sarah divides her working time among Kyoto, Imadate, and New York City.